 The following is a marriage Bible study for you and your spouse to go through together.
 We believe it will help you to better understand unfailing biblical love within marriage.

-Marriage Bible Study – Unfailing Biblical Love
+Unfailing Biblical Love

-That’s why we promise on our wedding day before God and all of our chosen witnesses “to love, honor, and cherish each other—forsaking all others—for better or for worse, for richer or for poorer, in sickness and in health, ’til death do we part.”
-It’s our way of saying that we believe we have a love for each other that will never fail—no matter what, and that our bond as a couple who loves each other will only grow deeper as we spend the rest of our lives together as husband and wife.
+When we decide to marry someone, we believe we have a love for that someone special, and they have a love for us that will last for the rest of our lives.
+That’s why we make promises to each other on our wedding day before God and all of our chosen witnesses.
+We promise “to love, honor, and cherish each other—forsaking all others—for better or for worse, for richer or for poorer, in sickness and in health, ’til death do we part.”
+It’s our way of saying that we believe we have a love for each other that will never fail—no matter what.
+We believe our bond as a couple will only grow deeper as we spend the rest of our lives together.

 • Consider the following statements and then comment on them:

-The Bible says, “What a man desires is unfailing love” (Proverbs 19:22).
-“Do you realize this verse is putting that which we long for in a capsule phrase for us?
+The Bible says, “What a man desires is unfailing love.“ (Proverbs 19:22) “Do you realize this verse is putting that, which we long for in a capsule phrase for us?
 Please don’t miss this!
-Every human being strongly desires, covets in others, and longs for unfailing love—lavish love—focused love—radical love—love we can count on” (Beth Moore).
-Comment on your views of these statements.
+Every human being strongly desires, covets in others, and longs for unfailing love.
+We desire lavish love—focused love—radical love—a love we can count on” (Beth Moore).

 • The Bible also says, “Many a man claims to have unfailing love, but a faithful man who can find?“ (Proverbs 20:6) How would you describe unfailing love?